 Beauty products and cancer: Are you at risk?

 But don’t cancel your beauty appointment just yet.
-Instead, our health experts advise that you get informed and take proper precautions as needed.
+Currently, there are no definitive links to cancer.
+Instead, Cohen advises that you get informed and take proper precautions.

 Here’s what you need to know.

 Hair dye: cancer risk unclear

 Hair dye products include close to 5,000 chemicals, including some that might cause cancer.
 Researchers have been studying the possible cancer link for decades.

 In the mid to late 70s, scientists found chemicals in hair dye that caused cancer in animals.
 Hair dye makers removed some of these chemicals, but scientists aren’t sure if the remaining chemicals cause cancer.

 In fact, the National Cancer Institute says research on cancer and hair dye use is conflicting.

 In other words, it’s unclear if using hair dye ups your cancer risk.
 Find out if your favorite hair dye has cancer-causing chemicals in the National Toxicology Program’s 12th Report on Carcinogens.

 Hair straightening products: high cancer risk for some